 Technical challenges of VR

 Tech companies are attempting to overcome significant technical challenges in delivering VR requirements.
 These include developing tracking systems, solving hardware constraints and avoiding VR motion sickness as well as countering other negative effects of virtual reality.
-R&D in these areas is especially likely to involve activity that could qualify for R&D tax credit funding.
+R&D in these areas is especially likely to involve an activity that will qualify for R&D tax credit funding.

 Virtual reality therapy

-What is virtual reality exposure therapy?
+What is virtual reality exposure therapy (VRET)?

 Virtual reality exposure therapy is a method of psychotherapy that treats patients with phobias and anxiety disorders.